-Ground Rules To Set With Your College Roomie
+9 Ground Rules You Need To Set With Your Roomie The First Week Of College

 College is most likely the first time you're sharing a living space with someone other than your family.
 That can be a huge deal.
 The transition from high school to freshman year can be difficult all on its own, and living with someone you're not comfortable with yet can be super weird.
 It's like summer camp, but to an extreme.